-(The first course in the two-course series MATH 107-108.)
+(The first course in the two-course series MATH 107/ MATH 108.
+An alternative to MATH 115).
 Prerequisite: MATH 012 or an appropriate result on the placement test.
-An introduction to equations, inequalities, and absolute values and a study of functions and their properties, including the development of graphing skills with polynomial, rational, exponential, and logarithmic functions.
-Applications are also covered.
-Students may receive credit for only one of the following courses: MATH 107, MATH110, or MATH 115.
+An introduction to equations, inequalities, and a study of functions and their properties, including the development of graphing skills with polynomial, rational, exponential, and logarithmic functions.
+The objective is to demonstrate fluency in the language of algebra; communicate mathematical ideas; perform operations on real number, complex numbers, and functions; solve equations and inequalities; analyze and graph circles and functions; and use mathematical modeling to translate, solve, and interpret applied problems.
+Discussion also covers applications.
+Students may receive credit for only one of the following courses: MATH 107 and MATH 115.